-The Canadian Journal of Autism Equity (CJAE) is a new community-run open-access journal focused on critically engaging with a variety of equity discussions within the autism and Autistic community about public policy.
-Voices of the disabled community have been consistently unaccounted for, hinting at a larger systemic disease of ableism in Canadian society, further exacerbated by the early societal implications of the COVID-19 pandemic.
-The journal was founded by the Canadian Autism Spectrum Disorder Alliance (CASDA) in 2020 following both evidence and consensus that “we need to do better” at listening to Autistic voices and the voices of those often not represented in policy discussions because of race, gender, disability, socioeconomic status, or location.
+The Canadian Journal of Autism Equity (CJAE) is a new community-run open-access journal focused on engaging with a variety of equity discussions within the autism and Autistic community about public policy.
+Voices of the disabled community have been consistently unaccounted for at decision-making tables that impact them, hinting at a larger problem of ableism in Canadian society.
+This problem has been further exacerbated by the early societal implications of the COVID-19 pandemic.
+The journal was founded by the Canadian Autism Spectrum Disorder Alliance (CASDA) in 2020 following both evidence and consensus that “we need to do better” at listening to Autistic voices and the voices of those often not represented in policy discussions because of their historically marginalized identities such as race, gender, disability, socioeconomic status, or location.

 Seeking authorship primarily by first-voice Autistic people and people with lived experience with both autism and intersectionality, the Journal seeks to offer a platform to amplify underrepresented voices and share their views with decision-makers and Canadians alike.
 As such, CJAE will be accepting a multitude of submission mediums including but not limited to: academic articles, poems, artwork, videos, podcasts, commentaries, and letters.
 The Journal will publish bi-annually, during World Autism Month (April) and Canadian Autism Month (October).